 Quality of life: multidimensional concept that defines emotional, cognitive, physical, and social well-being.
 The standard level of quality of life is constantly updated and reflects the values, goals and socio-cultural context in which an individual lives.

 Secondary generalized seizure: a partial seizure evolving into a generalized seizure, most often characterized by tonic-clonic convulsions.
 A partial seizure, initially limited to one hemisphere of the brain, progresses to encompass the entire brain.
 The clinical symptoms of a secondary generalized seizure usually do not differ from the ones of the initial partial seizure.

 Sensitivity (of cognitive tests): the propriety of a test to correctly identify people with a disease being investigated.
 It is also called true positive rate.

 Signs: objective evidence of a disease, which can be observed and detected by consultants.

 Status Epilepticus (SE): a medical emergency associated with significant morbidity and mortality.
-SE is defined as a continuous seizure lasting more than 5 min, or two or more seizures without full recovery of consciousness between between them.
+SE is defined as a continuous seizure lasting more than 5 min, or two or more seizures without full recovery of consciousness between them.